ethantsaox/Lab-2/README.md

-# Lab-2
+# Paper Airplane Experiment
-Utilized R Markdown to complete a basic experiment
+Completed a statistical experiment utilizing R Markdown for data tracking and analysis.